mbalsdon/osu-about-me-graph/README.md

 3. Install dependencies:
     - `pip install ossapi networkx matplotlib asyncio aiohttp python-dotenv scipy numpy pillow`

 To use the tool, run `python src/main.py`.
 This will generate a PNG image of the graph.
+To see customization flags, run `python src/main.py -h`.

+#### Interactive HTML/JS Graph
 To generate and view an interactive HTML/JS version:
-- Run `python src/main.py --save-json --no-graph <optional extra flags>`
+- Run `python src/main.py --save-json --no-graph --gamemode=<gamemode> [additional extra flags...]`
 - Start a local development server (e.g. `npx http-server` or `python -m http.server`)
-- Open `localhost:<port>/html/user_network.html` in a browser
+- Open `localhost:<port>/html/user_network.html?mode=<gamemode>` in a browser

+Page loads may take a very long time for large enough sets of users, mainly due to the single-threadedness of JavaScript.
+To avoid this in the future:
+- Press the "Download Graph Data" button on the page
+- Move the downloaded file into the same directory as `user_network.html`
+- Set `USE_STATIC_GRAPH_DATA` in `user_network.js` to `true`.

+The downloaded file contains position info for each node, so that the graph doesn't have to be recomputed each time the page loads.
+You may have to flush your browser cache to see results immediately.

+If you want the gamemode selection dropdown menu to work, you will have to populate additional JSON files.
+You can do this by repeating the steps above for other gamemodes.

 ## Features
 For a list of all customization flags, run `python src/main.py -h`.
-- Gamemode selection (std, taiko, mania, catch) and user rank selection (i.e. build a graph for users ranked #324 - #727)
+- Gamemode selection (osu, taiko, mania, catch) and user rank selection (i.e. build a graph for users ranked #324 - #727)
 - Rich customization support for graph generation including:
     - Rank-range selection, clustering strength, and connection strength (i.e. build a graph where users with ranks #1-#100, #101-#200, etc. are tightly packed in clusters).
     - Node centralization parameters (i.e. group users around the center where more-mentioned ones are pulled closer/farther)